gehaxelt/Bash-routes-apply.sh/README.md

 172.16.10.0/24 dev homelan proto kernel scope link src 172.16.10.3 192.168.2.0/24 dev eth0 proto kernel scope link src 192.168.2.93
 ```
-The script waited until the timeout and then reverted to the lastest rule set.
+The script waits for `TIMEOUT` seconds and then reverts to the saved rule set.

 # License
 MIT - See [LICENSE](./LICENSE)